LaFesta1749/ParlamataUI-Exiled/README.md

-﻿# ParlamataUI - Advanced Player UI for SCP:Secret Laboratory
+﻿# ParlamataUI - Advanced Player UI for SCP\:Secret Laboratory

 ParlamataUI is a modular and dynamic UI plugin built for SCP: Secret Laboratory servers using **Exiled 9.6.0-beta7** and **HintServiceMeow (HSM) V5.4.0 Beta 1**.